-Passed Bisham church and Bisham Abbey en route to our first lock at Temple in a mile and a half.
+Past Bisham church and Bisham Abbey en route to our first lock at Temple in a mile and a half.
 Then the short stretch to Hurley lock with a pleasant wait overlooking the mostly covered vanished slipper launches in Peter Freebody’s yard.
 Beyond was Medmenham, the once home of Sir Francis Dashwood and the Hellfire Club which closed in 1774.
 Then going alongside a field between trees we hammered the mooring spikes into the ground for a long lazy light lunch.
 Sheep too were munching their lunch as we soaked up the vitamin D before the short hop to Hambleden weir.
 Three small canoes played in the turbulent downstream water.
-Just through the lock we spied the lovely little ketch ‘LUTRA’ whose photo won a box of chocolates at Cast Off !!

 Being mid- August the Henley Regatta restrictions had been removed so it was easy to moor alongside in Remenham but difficult not to tread on duck droppings in the process!
 The spot we chose was reserved for the weekend as the site was being prepared for the Henley 80’s Pop Festival.
 For this, according to the collector of the £8 mooring fee, 4,000people had already booked!
 The walk into Henley past the Rowing Clubs and over the bridge to the Angel Pub alongside it proved longer than anticipated.
 Fortunately, Mike and Cate Goffe who we joined for supper at the Angel kindly gave us a lift to Remenham Church so the walk back to the boat in the dark was much shorter.